KestrelComputer/kestrel-3-users-guide/manuscript/chapter-2.md

     $8000 $FF0050 H!

 Whoops, that's not right.
-If we were to continue with this, we'd end up with something that looks like a giant T.  The reason this happens is because the microprocessor in the Kestrel-3 is a *little-endian* processor, while the video circuitry expects data to be stored in *big-endian* format.
+If we were to continue with this, we'd end up with something that looks like a giant T.  The reason this happens is because the microprocessor in the Kestrel-3 is a *little-endian* processor, while the video circuitry expects data to be stored in *big-endian* format[^mgia_history].
 For this reason, we need to swap the upper and lower halves of the word we want to store.
 You can confirm this following code words:

     $0080 $FF0050 H!
     $0080 $FF00A0 H!

 You should start to see the top-most portion of the rectangle's edges start to appear in the upper left-hand corner of the screen.

+[^mgia_history]: The Monochrome Graphics Interface Adapter, or MGIA, core is responsible for taking data from memory and sending it to your monitor.
+I originally developed it for the Kestrel-2, which originally was going to use a *word-addressed* processor.
+Later in its evolution, it became more advantageous to switch the processor to use bytes as its smallest addressible unit; however, the MGIA remained word-addressed.
+The Kestrel-3 inherits the Kestrel-2's MGIA (in the upgraded form of the MGIA-II) core, complete with its word-based addressing.
+Fear not, however; the successor to the MGIA-II core will let you adjust its endianness, making writing software for it significantly less burdensome.

 So, our black fat-bit consists of a row of pixels, followed by a 15-tall column of pixels.
 Let's incorporate that definition into our program so far:

     110 LIST